👉 Social tool was just updated! Check it out.

 GLYPHICONS icons, designed by Jan Kovařík, version 2.0

-There are more reasons that led me to start creating my own set of icons, but here are the most important ones.
+GLYPHICONS® are designed to offer uniformity and adaptability, meeting contemporary needs without losing the essence of traditional symbolism.
+There are more reasons that led me to start creating my own set of icons and symbols, but here are the most important ones.

 Contemporary design